unboundsecurity/unbound-integration/microsoft-365-dke/README.md

     * Access type: Public
     * Image and tag: `unboundukc/ms-dke-service:latest`
 5. Click on the *Review + create* button
+6. Click on *Finish/confirm* button
-6. Wait for the deployment to finish and then click *Go to resource*
+7. Wait for the deployment to finish and then click *Go to resource*
-7. On the sidebar click on *Configuration* -> *Application setttings* -> *Advanced edit* button -> add the following application settings to the json :
+8. On the sidebar click on *Configuration* -> *Application setttings* -> *Advanced edit* button -> add the following application settings to the json and then click *Ok* and click *Save* button at top of the page:

         a.
 EP_HOST_NAME - EP server name.